NigelThomas/sqlstream-flink/README.md

     sudo dpkg -i libssl1.1_1.1.1f-1ubuntu2.16_amd64.deb
     ```
    * For CentOS/RHEL use the package manager to install equivalent packages
+### For Apache Flink

+Recent versions of Apache Flink have deprecated JDK8 (although it is still supported).
+Apache Flink recommends installing JDK11:

+    ```
+    sudo apt-get install -y openjdk-11-jdk-headless
+    ```

 ## Installing Apache Flink and SQLstream

 1. Check `environment.sh` to verify you have the desired versions of Apache Flink and SQLstream s-Server
-   * By default Apache Flink 1.15.2 will be downloaded from Apache; change the value of `FLINK_VERSION` if you want to test a different version
+   * By default Apache Flink 1.15.3 will be downloaded from Apache; change the value of `FLINK_VERSION` if you want to test a different version
-   * This repository currently expects the installer for s-Server 8.1.1.20580-1497075c7 to be added to the assets directory (it is **not** included in the repository); to use another version, either:
+   * This repository currently expects the installer for s-Server 8.1.1.20603-d5538544e to be available at http://downloads.sqlstream.com; to use another version, either:
      1. Place the installer into the `assets` directory and modify the values of `SQLSTREAM_VERSION` and `SQLSTREAM_MAJOR_VERSION` in `environment.sh`
      2. Or set `SQLSTREAM_MAJOR_VERSION` to the version number of a generally available version that can be downloaded from http://downloads.sqlstream.com